ajay10000/TP-Link-HS110/README.md

 # TP-Link-HS110
-TP-Link Wi-Fi Smart Plug Protocol Client (Python 2.7)
+TP-Link Wi-Fi Smart Plug Protocol Client (Python 2.7 and Python3)

 This is a fork of Softscheck's brilliant job of reverse engineering the TP-Link HS100/110 smart switches: https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/.